1995 Dime Value Checker: Errors List, āPā, “D” & “S” Mint Mark Worth

 The Easy Way to Know Your 1995 Dime Value

-Assessing your 1995 dime’s worth involves examining several key factors: strike quality, surface preservation, luster, color, and overall eye appeal.
+Assessing your 1995 Dime’s worth involves examining several key factors: strike quality, surface preservation, luster, and overall eye appeal.
 Professional grading uses the Sheldon Scale, ranging from 1 to 70, to evaluate a coin’s condition.

-The four main categories of 1995 dimes were produced at different U.S. Mint facilities with varying compositions and purposes.
+The four main categories of 1995 Dimes were produced at different U.S. Mint facilities with varying compositions and purposes.
+Each variety requires a slightly different approach to grading and valuation.

-- 1995-D Dime: Denver Mint produced standard circulation clad composition coin.
+- 1995-D Dime: Denver Mint circulation coin with “D” mint mark, struck in clad composition.

-- 1995-S DCAM Dime: San Francisco proof coin with deep cameo finish.
+- 1995-S DCAM Dime: San Francisco clad proof coin with deep cameo finish, sold only in annual proof sets.

-- 1995-S Silver Dime: Special collector proof coin composed of 90% silver.
+- 1995-S Silver Dime: Special collector proof coin made of 90% silver, sold only in silver proof sets.

-Standard clad dimes in circulated condition are typically worth face value, while proof coins and uncirculated specimens command premium prices.
-Understanding these different categories helps collectors and enthusiasts properly identify and value their 1995 dimes.
+Standard clad dimes in circulated condition are worth face value at ten cents.
+Proof coins and uncirculated specimens with strong luster and sharp details command measurable premiums.
+Understanding these categories helps collectors correctly identify and value every 1995 Dime they encounter.

 1995-P Dime Value